 : Decoupling Index indicator between HDI and energy consumption.

-Four different trends have been identified among countries shown in Figure 2, according to the Decoupling Index methodology:
+It must be clarified that Equation 8 results range is originally from -90 to 90, but in order to amplify the results range, Matlab has been used to detect when the angles correspond to different quadrants, creating a new results range of -180 to 180 degrees.
+Figure 2 (a) shows how the results have been identified in quadrants (Zhang et al., 2017), and Figure 2 (b) shows how these quadrants have been converted into a linear visualization mode; this allows the comparison of the results of DI with a single vertical arrow according to TPES and TPEF data as shown later in Figure 3.
+Four different trends have been identified among countries shown in Figure 2 (c), according to the Decoupling Index methodology:

 Absolutely decoupled countries (90 to 180º).
 Those who are reducing their TPES (or TPEF) and increasing their HDI.
 Figure 2(a) shows how the Absolute Decoupling Point (ADP) could be graphically identified in the annual series.
 ADP corresponds to the point after which energy consumption started reducing while still HDI is still increasing. (e.g. FRA: HDI +5%, TPEF -10%, DI 153º)